Isolated Wolf-Rayet Stars and O Supergiants in the Galactic Center Region Identified via Paschen-alpha Excess: Photometric Properties

 Luminous WR and O stars generally exhibit infrared excess from the free-free emission generated in their ionized winds, and also from strong line emission (\ca{had07}~\cy{had07}; \ca{mau09b}~\cy{mau09b}).
 Thermal continuum excess from hot dust emission is also not uncommon to late-type WC (WCL) stars.
 Color-color diagrams are useful in assessing the infrared excess of WRs and the likely causes for it.
 Figure 6 shows a color-color diagram of $H-K_s$ versus $J-H$ for the stars in our sample that were detected in all three near-infrared bands.
 The interstellar reddening vector is illustrated by the linear trend traced by random field stars that lie toward the GCR, most of which are presumably late-type giants.
 Stars 1 and 7 lie near the lower left of Figure 6, well separated from most of the other massive stars.
 The fact that they suffer relatively low extinction implies that they are in the foreground toward the GCR.
 They also do not appear to exhibit evidence for significant, intrinsic excess.

 While the OB and WN stars in the GCR have color excesses typical for their class, several WC stars in Figure 6 appear to have color excesses that are significantly higher than those of the O and WN stars and 1 WC star (note that only four of the WC stars from our sample are included in Figure 6, since two others have not been detected in the $J$ band).
-The colors of star 19 are consistent with the excess being from free-free emission alone, and this might also be true for star 14.
-However, the relatively strong excess emission from stars 2 and 4 (the two WC stars that are furthest from the reddening trend in Figure 6) indicates that there is an additional excess component, which is likely the result of thermal emission from hot dust.
+The relatively strong excess emission from WC stars 2 and 4 indicates that there is an additional excess component, which is likely the result of thermal emission from hot dust.
 Late-type WC stars (WC8--9) commonly exhibit thermal emission from hot dust, and it is generally accepted that the production of dust from these stars is a consequence of binary evolution, whereby the dust is created via the collision of hydrogen-rich and carbon-rich winds from the respective OB and WC stars ({\ca{wil05}~\cy{wil05}}).
 Several likely examples of this phenomenon are already known in the GCR, and they are typically detectable as hard X-ray sources (e.g., see \ca{mau10a} \cy{mau10a} and references therein).
 Since stars 2 and 4 were not detected in X-ray surveys of their respective fields (\ca{mun09}~\cy{mun09}), there is currently no evidence that they are members of colliding-wind binary systems.
 Nonetheless, the relatively strong excess emission from stars 2 and 4 is consistent with thermal dust emission.
 Thus, we tentatively classify stars 2 and 4 and WC9?d stars.